Saturday, August 31, 2024

 • Andor (all of it)

-I'm not really a fan of the prequels, but George Lucas deserves his due: he didn't blatantly rehash the first trilog, lazily reordering elements.
+I'm not really a fan of the prequels, but George Lucas deserves his due: he didn't blatantly rehash the first trilogy, lazily reordering elements.
 He added to the whole, and he didn't blow up another d*mn Death Star (okay, that Trade Federation control ship came close).
 Still, it wasn't the creatively bankrupt hack job the sequel trilogy was.

 Star Wars unlike you've ever seen it before!